mhus/arduino-sketches/arduino_fan_control/readme.md

 === FAN Control

-I found the sample project from http://www.electroschematics.com/9540/arduino-fan-speed-controlled-temperature/ and build it three times for three different controled fans and thermo sensors.
+I found the basic project at http://www.electroschematics.com/9540/arduino-fan-speed-controlled-temperature/ and build the hardware three times for three separate controled fans with thermo sensors.

-This is the shematics from the original page
+This is the shematics from the basic project

 IMAGE docu/arduino-temperature-fan-speed-control.png